InitusNovus/Signal-CANdy/README.md

 Notes
 - Branch selection uses the raw integer value of the switch signal (typical DBC semantics).
 - Base (non-multiplexed) signals are always decoded/encoded.
+ - Valid bitmask width: current implementations use a 32-bit `valid` field.
+Extremely large messages with >32 branch/base signals may require widening (e.g., to 64-bit) or an array.
+This is called out in Limitations; auto-widening is on the roadmap.

 Using valid and mux_active
 ```c